-The vehicle identification number (VIN) is found on the left front corner of the instrument panel, visible from outside of the vehicle through the windshield.
-This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle.
-Save this label for a convenient record of your vehicle identification number and optional equipment.
+The vehicle identification number (VIN) is found on the left front corner of the instrument panel, visible through the windshield.
+This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle, the vehicle registration and title.

-Vehicle Identification Number NOTE: It is illegal to remove the VIN plate.
+NOTE: It is illegal to remove the VIN.